FabioGadegbeku/Yeatinator/README.md

 Generates lyrics of American rapper Yeat (or any rapper) from a base prompt more information in the Notebook
 ![image](/yeat.jpg)

 The **Yeatinator** project explores the effectiveness of different NLP architectures—specifically an LSTM-based model and a fine-tuned GPT-2 model—in generating lyrics inspired by the rapper *Yeat*.
 This project highlights the creative potential of AI for text generation tasks and provides insights into the differences between older, more traditional sequence models (LSTM) and cutting-edge transformer models like GPT-2.
-Also try to see the difficulties encountered when training a model from scratch.
+Also we can see the difficulties encountered when training a model from scratch.

 ## Project Overview

-- **LSTM (Long Short-Term Memory)**: A recurrent neural network (RNN) architecture capable of handling long-range dependencies in sequences, frequently used in NLP tasks.
+- **LSTM (Long Short-Term Memory)**: Recurrent neural network (RNN) architecture capable of handling long-range dependencies in sequences, frequently used in NLP tasks.
-- **GPT-2 (Generative Pre-trained Transformer 2)**: A transformer-based model that excels at generating human-like text by leveraging a massive amount of pre-training data and a more sophisticated attention mechanism.
+- **GPT-2 (Generative Pre-trained Transformer)**: Transformer-based model that excels at natural language processing and text generation.

 The project consisted of two major stages: